Patient Friendly Resources

-We are happy to announce that 7 Travel Scholarship Grants were awarded to applicants to attend the upcoming 2018 CDG Scientific & Family Conference that was held February 23-25th in San Diego, California!
+We are happy to announce that 7 Travel Scholarship Grants were awarded to applicants to attend the recent 2018 CDG Scientific & Family Conference that was held February 23-25th in San Diego, California!

-With continued funding and your support, we anticipate that in 2018 we will be able to expand our CDG CARE Grant opportunities to include Family Medical Equipment Grants and designate significant funding to collaborate and support groundbreaking CDG research efforts!
+With continued funding and your support, we are expanding our CDG CARE Grant opportunities to collaborate and support groundbreaking CDG research efforts!
 Check out our Research Tab for a listing of Grants funded and exciting updates on our current Request for Research Grant Proposals!